ReactiveX/RxGo/README.md

 Second observer: 3
 ```

-### Observable, Single and OptionalSingle
+### Observable, Single and Optional Single

 An Iterable is an object that can be observed using `Observe(opts ...Option) <-chan Item`.

 An Iterable can be either:
-* An Observable: emit 0 or multiple items.
+* An Observable: emit 0 or multiple items
-* A Single: emit 1 item.
+* A Single: emit 1 item
-* An OptionalSingle: emit 0 or 1 item.
+* An Optional Single: emit 0 or 1 item

 ## Documentation